 Xbox One X

 Both consoles support 4K HDR content through the HDR 10 standard, and both have UHD Blu-ray disc drives.
 Dolby Atmos is present, as is Dolby Digital 5.1 audio.
 For home theatre enthusiasts, both consoles excel.
-Of course, these are on-paper specs.
-It could be that Microsof is using higher-quality components in the One X, and this could make a difference.
-But, as it stands, all we have are paper specs.

 Both consoles support HDR in certain games, but as we’ll see in the ‘What’s different’ section, it’s not quite that simple.